- Home »

 How can you get access to your own health records?

-If you would like to know more about how Thames Hospice uses your information please contact our Head of Governance and Quality.
+If you would like to know more about how Thames Hospice uses your information please contact our Head of Governance and Quality who is the Thames Hospice Data Protection Officer.

-Further information can also be obtained from Data Protection Act 1998, the Care Record Guarantee and the NHS Confidentiality Code of Conduct, accessible via The Information Commissioner helpline number 0303 1231113 or at www.ico.org.uk
+Further information can also be obtained from the NHS Care Record Guarantee and the NHS Confidentiality Code of Conduct.
+For independent advice contact The Information Commissioner: Helpline number 0303 1231113 or at www.ico.org.uk